big city

 What Are Future Medical Expenses?

 The situation that justifies a claim of future medical expenses is where medical treatment will continue beyond the resolution of the personal injury claim.
-You might need kidney dialysis for years after your claim resolves, for example.
+You might need chiropractic adjustments for years after your claim resolves, for example.
 Your doctors might not even be certain how long your treatment will continue.
 Secondary issues, caused by treatment but not directly by the accident, also form part of a future medical expenses claim.

 Examples of Future Medical Expenditures